openrewrite/break-your-testing-habits/site/docs/advanced-assertj/practice-custom-assertions.md

 ## Try it yourself!

 1. Create the `OrderAssert` class
-2. Implement at least 5 assertion methods
+2. Implement at least 2-3 assertion methods (can add more later!)
 3. Refactor one of the existing tests to use your custom assertion
 4. Run the tests to see your custom assertions in action!